-Is the all-wheel drive V6 S the sweet spot in Jaguar's F-TYPE Coupe range?
+Is the all-wheel drive V6 R-Dynamic model the sweet spot in Jaguar's F-TYPE Coupe range?
 Jonathan Crouch weighs its case.

 Ten Second Review

-Now offered with all-wheel drive, the Jaguar F-TYPE V6 S Coupe really delivers on multiple fronts.
+When fitted with all-wheel drive, the Jaguar F-TYPE V6 R-Dynamic Coupe really delivers on multiple fronts.
 For many, that added all-weather ability merely bolsters what was already a really strong offering.
 A hefty 380PS and drive going to each corner?
 Sign us up.

 Clearly the all-wheel drive chassis is going to have all kinds of benefits when the going is a bit slippery.
 The AWD system features Intelligent Driveline Dynamics (IDD), a control system networked to the powertrain, rear differential and centre coupling and Dynamic Stability Control (DSC).
 Operating on the torque-on-demand principle, the AWD system sends 100 per cent of the engine's torque to the rear wheels under normal driving conditions, reducing unnecessary parasitic losses in the drivetrain.
 The system can also vary the front: rear torque split to mitigate oversteer during fast cornering.
 The 380PS V6 will deliver you to 62mph in a scant 5.1 seconds on the way to a top speed of 171 mph.
 The inconvenient truth for Jaguar is that this is 0.2 seconds slower than the lighter rear-wheel drive car, but as soon as the surfaces get at all cold or damp, the all-wheel drive car will take great chunks out of the rear-driver.
 The ZF transmission is the best automatic in the business, with some fiendishly clever software that seems to telepathically know when you want to hold a gear or change.
 You can control it using the wheel-mounted paddle shifters, but after a very short while, you'll realise that the robots are better at this stuff than you are.